VikiAnn/travel_home/README.md

 ### The Pivot

+This was a three week group project in which we took an existing project, an e-commerce site for a restaurant, and pivoted it into a multi-tentant app for a different business concept.
+Project expectations are located [here](http://tutorials.jumpstartlab.com/projects/the_pivot.html).
 ![Codeship](https://codeship.com/projects/f01d6570-683e-0132-d0c9-3ad5c353d440/status?branch=master)

-Started from the bottom: [Crossroads Lodge](https://crossroads-lodge.herokuapp.com/)
-Now we're here: [TravelHome](http://travel-home.herokuapp.com/)
+Started from the bottom: [Crossroads Lodge](https://crossroads-lodge.herokuapp.com/) Now we're here: [TravelHome](http://travel-home.herokuapp.com/)

 **Created By**: